alphagov/govuk-display-screen/README.md

 latest searches, trending and recent content.
 Not publicly accessible because there's sometimes personal data in the latest searches.

-It runs on a TV on the 6th floor of Aviation House.

 ![screenshot](docs/screenshot.png)

 http://govuk-display-screen.herokuapp.com/